SIGSEGV-Labs/CommunityXP/README.md

 ----

-* 🌟 - The no. of events conducted.
+* 🌟 - Each one represents an event conducted.